A Five-Day Excursion and Study Program with Z’ev Rosenberg L.Ac. and Sabine Wilms Ph.D.

 Shared wholesome meals in the gorgeous facilities of our retreat center.
 Please notify us of any dietary restrictions during the application process.
 Vegetarian/vegan options will be provided.

-30 CEUs from NCCAOM and 30 CEU CA CEU Category I pending
+30 CEUs from NCCAOM and 30 CEU CA CEU Category I.

 Registration and information

 If interested and to start the application process, please complete this questionnaire.
-If you have any other questions, please contact the event coordinator Daniel Schrier at email@example.com.
-This retreat is capped at 15 participants so please contact us soon.
-Last year’s retreat filled up quickly.
+Note that this retreat is capped at 15 participants and we expect it to fill.